PythonistaGuild/TwitchIO/README.md

 ![Pyright Strict](https://img.shields.io/badge/Pyright-Strict-b8dbb4)
 ![GitHub License](https://img.shields.io/github/license/PythonistaGuild/twitchio)

-### TwitchIO is a powerful, asynchronous Python library for [twitch.tv](https://twitch.tv).

-TwitchIO aims to be intuitive and easy to use, using modern async Python and following strict typing with stateful objects and plug-and-play extensions.
+A powerful async Python library for the twitch API and EventSub.
+Fully featured, modern Object-Orientated design with stateful objects.

-TwitchIO is more than a simple wrapper, providing ease of use when accessing the Twitch API with powerful extensions to help create and manage applications and Twitch Chat Bots.
+TwitchIO provides ease of use when accessing the Twitch API with powerful extensions and hot-reloadable modules to help create and manage applications on twitch.

 **Features:**